 PRK (Photo-Refractive Keratectomy) is where the epithelium is removed and then a bandage contact lens is placed on the eye following the laser treatment.

-TE-PRK (Trans-Epithelial PRK) or Trans-PRK is where the epithelium is removed by the same laser that does the correction and then a bandage contact lens is placed on the eye.
+TE-PRK (Trans-Epithelial PRK) or Trans-PRK or StreamLight is where the epithelium is removed by the same laser that does the correction and then a bandage contact lens is placed on the eye.